ankschoubey/blog/src/content/post/philosophy/core-values/systems/how-i-use-trello.md

 Tip: If you don't know your domain well yet, breakdown create MoSCoW columns: Must Do, Should Do, Can Do, Won’t Do

-## Clarity of how to progress: Breaking down: In Progress Columns
+## Breaking In-Progress Column Into Multiple Columns

 I want to know the progress of my tasks my just looking at the board.